+977-9841673696

 • HAPE is more likely in people with colds or chest infections

-• HAPE often can come after the second nights spent a higher elevation
+• HAPE often can come after the second night spent at a higher elevation

 • HAPE can develop even after descending from a higher elevation